 - frequent urination

-experiencing any of symptoms listed above.
+for a child experiencing any of symptoms listed above.

 What causes polycystic kidney disease?

 PKD is generally inherited.
-Less commonly, it
+Less

 are three types of PKD.

-Autosomal dominant (ADPKD) is sometimes
+Autosomal dominant (ADPKD) is

-called adult PKD, and accounts for about 90 percent of cases.
+sometimes called adult PKD, and accounts for about 90 percent of cases.
 Someone who has a parent with PKD has a 50 percent chance of developing this condition.

 Symptoms usually develop later in

 life, between the ages of 30 and 40.
 However, some people begin to experience symptoms

 Autosomal recessive PKD (ARPKD)

 carry the gene for the disease.

 People who are carriers of ARPKD

-each parent, they will have ARPKD.
+one from each parent, they will have ARPKD.